renzru/renzru/README.md

 <h2 align="left">🌱 Hi! </h2>
-<p align="left">My name is Renz, and I'm a 16 y.o student currently studying Computer Science, and Full Stack Development alongside school.
+<p align="left">My name is Renz.
 I have a blazing passion for learning; I'm always open to anything, most especially when it comes to learning new things! ✨ </p>

 <h2>📫 Contact: </h2>

 📩 **Email:** renzrulandicho@gmail.com
 <br>
-💬 **Discord:** renzru#0983
 <br>
 <br>